 Handling of uncertainties in the FSAR

-Stress corrosion cracking of cast iron insert
+Stress corrosion cracking of insert

 #text with structure in chapter 1

 Description

 Stress corrosion cracking (SCC) of metals requires a combination of tensile stresses, a specific chemical environment and a susceptible material.
 Unfavourable combinations of these conditions can lead to the initiation and propagation of local cracks through the matrix over a period of time.
 Radiolysis on residual quantities of air and moisture within a canister can produce nitric acid (nitrate) as well as ammonia, which both are stress corrosion cracking agents for carbon steel.
 Also oxidising conditions (or more precisely an oxide film), as well as (at least) a water film on the metal surface are required.